jiaming-jiang/fdh-web/README.md

 * Explorers (XPL) are almost as likely to have very few or many more ratings (more than 500 ratings).
 * EXP users (EXP) mostly have very few ratings (10 at most) and become quickly significantly less likely as the number of rating increases.

-We can therefore deduce the following:
-* Adventurers (ADV): the more ratings a user has, the less likely he/she tends to try out not-so-good beers.
-This is not explained by the unwillingness of users with many ratings to try bad beers, but rather by the fact that the average beer rating is quite high ($\approx$ 3.97/5 overall) so users who have a lot of ratings end up rating beers that on average have a good score which reduces the percentage of bad beers they rate and thus throws them off being classified as adventurers.
-* Conformists (CFM): the users who rate on average close to the average rating of a beer tend to have many ratings, unabiding by what one could expect.
-* EXP users (EXP): the users that rate beers close (0.2 average deviations from the true value) to the piecewise linear mapping of the BA score to the range [0, 5] do so unintentionally since they tend to have very few ratings.
-We can already deduce that the display of the BA score on the website has no significant influence on the way the users rate the beers.
-* Explorers (XPL): the users who tend to rate newly introduced beers or introduce new beers are more likely to have many or very few ratings.

 In the same spirit, we filter the users having at least one review and repeat the process.
 The figure below shows the result: